Skip to content

 ginventory simple website example

-Ginventory is a modern landing page example with a clean design featuring a header with social icons and a footer with, again, social icons and a contact button.
+Ginventory is a modern landing page example with a clean design.
+Its header features social icons, and its footer features them again, along with a contact button.

-The rounded corners resemble a mobile app experience very well.
-And thanks to the iPhone screenshots, you can easily understand what to get from the app and how it looks.
+The rounded corners closely resemble a mobile app experience.
+Thanks to the iPhone screenshots, you can easily understand what the app offers and how it looks.

-The CTA buttons above the fold and at the bottom (and between content) are a must to increase downloads.
+To increase downloads, the CTA buttons above the fold and at the bottom (and between content) are essential.

 Note: Ensure CTA buttons are visible and clickable to drive more potential users to the download page.